Wayne State introduces new online M.A. in Environmental Science

 WSU students gain a competitive edge with the addition of coursework in Big Data analytics, ecotoxicology, climate science, environmental isotope geochemistry and remote sensing.

-"Every aspect of human lives — from health to economics— depend on healthy ecosystems,” said Donna Kashian, WSU’s director of environmental sciences.
-“Through rigorous science-based course work, this program will help train our next generation of environmental science leaders."
+"Every aspect of human lives - from health to economics- depend on healthy ecosystems," said Donna Kashian, WSU's director of environmental science.
+"Through rigorous science-based course work, this program will help train our next generation of environmental science leaders."

 By taking just two courses per semester, year-round, MA-ES students can complete their masters in less than two years.
-Additionally, students can choose to spread the classes out and complete it at pace complementary to their lives.
+Additionally, students can choose to spread the classes out and complete them at a pace complementary to their lives.
 Students in the online master's program enjoy the benefit of basic in-state tuition, regardless of the state in which they reside.

 What's more, each course is taught by academic and industry leaders at Michigan's only urban research university.